 Buying Train Tickets from Athens to Thessaloniki

 Typically, it is fine to purchase tickets on your intended day of travel.
-The only exception to this being if you are travelling during holidays.
+The only exception to this is if you are travelling during the holidays.

 A one-way ticket from Athens to Thessaloniki costs €45.
 There is a 20% discount on the return journey if you book both tickets together.
 There are some concessions available.